monahanumanthu/professional-network-recommendation-system/README.md

 For the evaluated U001 example, the average compatibility of the Top 5 recommendations increased from **53.92% using baseline weights to 56.06% using adaptive weights, representing a change of +2.14 percentage points**.

 The project demonstrates how NLP, hybrid recommendation, explainability, feedback-based personalization and interactive application development can be brought together into a single recommendation system.

+### Disclaimer

+This project is an educational and portfolio project.

+The user profiles and feedback datasets are synthetic and are intended only for demonstration and evaluation.

+The recommendation scores should not be interpreted as professional, personality or career advice.

+Don't experiment on your only copy.